ajrcarey/pdfium-render/README.md

             .save_with_format(format!("test-page-{}.jpg", page.index()), ImageFormat::Jpeg).unwrap();
     });
 ```

+More examples, demonstrating page rendering, text extraction, page object introspection, and
+compiling to WASM are available at <https://github.com/ajrcarey/pdfium-render/tree/master/examples>.

 In addition to providing a more natural interface to Pdfium, `pdfium-render` differs from
 `pdfium-sys` in several other important ways: